egemenmede/flutter_template_repository/README.md

 ### Layers Used

 - Core Layer
   - It is the layer that belongs to the basic components to be used in the application.
-You can view the "folder structure" title for details. animation, routes, themes etc.
+You can view the "Folder Structure" title for details. animation, routes, themes etc.
 - Data Layer
 - Domain Layer
 - Presenatation Layer